ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/Machine_Learning/readme.md

 ## Acknowledgments

-* No Acknowledgements, except thanks to the interview question I received which made me want to prove I could do this here.
+* Thank you to the folks who inspired this.